 Who is the voice actor for The Grinch?

-Discover the awards and nominations received by The Grinch.
-Explore the history of The Grinch and its cast and crew.
+Discover all the awards and nominations received by The Grinch, from Oscars to film festival honors.
+Learn how The Grinch and its cast and crew have been recognized by critics and the industry alike.

 In the enchanting town of Whoville, the Whos are buzzing with excitement as Christmas approaches.
 Yet, residing just north atop Mount Crumpit is the infamous Grinch, voiced by Benedict Cumberbatch, whose disdain for Christmas and the joy radiating from the Whos makes his heart swell with bitterness.
 Living a solitary life with his loyal dog, Max, The Grinch stumbles upon a rather dismal morning as he prepares for breakfast, only to discover his pantry completely bare due to his habit of emotional eating.
 Consequently, he begrudgingly heads down to Whoville for essentials.
 As narrated by Pharrell Williams, the exact cause of The Grinch’s nasty disposition remains a mystery.
 Perhaps it’s due to his slightly askew head, tight shoes, or the painful truth that his heart is two sizes too small.